#8M "Peasant women, indigenous people and trans people are subjected to a lot of violence"

 The Rohendu line came out to the square

-"Women no longer remain silent."
+"Women are no longer staying silent"

-[caption id="attachment_2380" align="aligncenter" width="1024"]Rohendu Tent Carolina Robledo in the Rohendu tent[/caption] Carolina Robledo, from Aireana, said: “As a lesbian woman, I experienced the strike with great joy.
-For the first time in Paraguay, this March 8th brought together a huge number of people and organizations from different fields.
-It's not just feminists and social organizations who are here, but also different groups: artists, human rights activists, women from all walks of life.
-I think it's one of the largest protests in our country in recent times.
-I'm happy and I'm demanding all our rights as lesbian women.”
-Carolina believes it's a historic moment: cases of violence against women are becoming more visible around the world.
-“Paraguay isn't far behind.
-We're making progress, although the laws continue to be unjust, and new laws have yet to be implemented.
+[caption id="attachment_2380" align="aligncenter" width="1024"]Rohendu Tent Carolina Robledo in the Rohendu tentCarolina Robledo, from Aireana, stated: “As a lesbian woman, I experienced the strike with great joy.
+For the first time in Paraguay, this March 8th has brought together a huge number of people and organizations from different sectors.
+It's not just feminists and social organizations here, but also different groups: artists, human rights activists, women from all walks of life.
+I think it's one of the largest demonstrations in our country in recent times.
+I'm happy and reclaiming all our rights as lesbian women.”
+Carolina believes it's a historic moment: throughout the world, cases of violence against women are becoming more visible.
+“Paraguay is not lagging behind.
+We are making progress, although the laws are still unjust and the new laws are not yet fully implemented.
 Now, women are no longer silent.
-They're denouncing domestic violence.
-They don't see it as normal because it occurs within the family, the same goes for harassment.
-It used to happen, but now it's more visible.”
+They are denouncing domestic violence.
+They don't see it as normal just because it happens within the family, and the same goes for harassment.
+It existed before, but now it's more visible.”.

 Follow Presentes: